 If you are taking warfarin to prevent blood clots, your doctor will most likely choose to keep your INR between 2.0 and 3.0.

 Ask your doctor what result is right for you.

-If you are not taking blood thinning medicines such as warfarin, an INR result above 1.1 means your blood is clotting more slowly than desired.
+If you are not taking blood thinning medicines, such as warfarin, an INR result above 1.1 means your blood is clotting more slowly than normal.
 This may be due to:

 - Bleeding disorders, a group of conditions in which there is a problem with the body's blood clotting process.

 - Disorder in which the proteins that control blood clotting become over active (disseminated intravascular coagulation)

 - Liver disease